AliSawari/code-review/README.md

 please note that `.env` is empty, and it needs to have entries to run.**DBURL** and **API_SECRET_KEY**. provide these in a separate `.env` file before running the project.

-after cloning the project, run the following commands in the project root
+after cloning the project, run the following commands in the project root directory.

 ```bash
 $ docker build -t <any_name> ./